SimonDucros/FilmingLocationParis/README.md

 ## 📝 Goal

-In this project we want to be able to access an online database handling a record of shooting places in the city of Paris.
+In this project we want to be able to access an online database handling a record of a list of movies' shooting places in the city of Paris.
 This is the android part of the project.

 The app contains the following: